MightyBucket/MightyBucket.github.io/docs/_posts/2015-06-01-arcade-machine.md

 ## Summary

-I made this alongside two other friends in Robotics Club at my sixth form.
+I made this with two other friends in Robotics Club at my sixth form.
 This was a fun side project that I did alongside my first year of A-levels.

 We wanted to make something out of the spare pieces and materials that were lying around in the Computing and DT departments.